mozilla-metrics/grouperfish/README.md

     {"id": <doc-id>, "text": <textToCluster>}

 Queues a document for clustering.
 If documents with the same collection-key exist already, the new document is clustered together with them, and added to an existing cluster if appropriate.
 If the collection key does not exist yet, a new collection is created.
 The namespace serves as a general scope for collection key and document id.
-In later versions we’ll be able to manage permissions on this level, so that one Grundle installation can serve any number of clients.
+In later versions we’ll be able to manage permissions on this level, so that one Grouperfish installation can serve any number of clients.

 #### *get all clusters*